teisdbr/winlibrs-docs-test/librs-spec.md

 **Description:** Attempted/Completed is how to designate whether or not an Offense occurred to completion, or was merely attempted by the Offender.
 For instance, an Offender tries to steal a car, but is caught in the act by the police.
 Since the Offender didn't succeed in stealing the car, this offense would be Attempted.

-The only thing to note about this is that Attempted Murder should be reported as a Completed Aggravated Assault (NIBRS 13A).
-NIBRS 09A, B, and C don't allow for an Attempted value, so instead it needs to be a Completed Aggravated Assault.
-Everything else works how you would expect.
+The only thing to note about this is that Attempted Murder (Attempted 09A) should be reported as a Completed Aggravated Assault (Completed 13A).
+NIBRS does not allow for 09A Offenses to be Attempted, so instead it should be reported as a Completed Aggravated Assault -- Otherwise, the Offense is reported in the standard fashion.

 **Data Characteristics:** 1 Character Alpha.
 Cannot be left blank, and must have a value of either: